Waterskiing Accident Lawyer

 - Facial lacerations

-The state of Illinois, and specifically the Chicago area, is an ideal place to participate in recreational activities.
-The national and state parks, Lake Michigan, inland lakes, beaches, rivers and islands in and around the state make the area the perfect location for outdoor fun.
+The state of Illinois, specifically the Chicago area, is an ideal place to participate in recreational activities.
+The national and state parks, Lake Michigan, inland lakes, beaches, rivers, and islands around the state make the area the perfect location for outdoor fun.

-Most individuals that enjoy waterskiing, tubing, wake boarding, swimming and other outdoor water activities seldom have the expectation of experiencing an accident.
-However, when accidents do occur, it often brings with it life-threatening injuries and sometimes death.
+Most individuals that enjoy many water sports activities, including skiing, tubing, wake-boarding, swimming, and other outdoor water activities, seldom expect to experience a boating accident.
+However, when personal watercraft accidents occur, it often brings life-threatening bodily harm and sometimes death.

-Accidents Caused by the Negligence of Boat Operators & Other Vessels on the Water
+Boating Accidents Caused by the Negligence of Boaters & Other Vessels on the Water

-In fact, the boat operator can be reckless when piloting the watercraft while pulling a water skier by speeding, weaving, “buzzing” or ignoring a “no wake” zone.
-In addition, boat operators can be legally responsible for the accident when breaking BUI (boating under the influence) laws of operating the vehicle with a blood-alcohol content (BAC) level of 0.08 percent or higher.
+The boater can be reckless when piloting the watercraft while pulling a water skier by speeding, weaving, “buzzing,” or ignoring a “no wake” zone.
+Also, boat operators can be legally responsible for the accident when breaking BUI (boating under the influence) laws for operating the vehicle with a blood-alcohol content (BAC) level of 0.08 percent or higher.

 In addition to reckless behavior or a BUI, boat operators can also be held legally responsible when piloting the vessel while distracted.
-Often times, they travel too close to other swimmers or watercraft or steer the motorboat over other skiers or cross-wakes, which can cause significant injuries to the skier.
-Boat operators can also steer the vessel were obstacles become placed between the boat and the skier.
-It is crucial that a boat passenger serve as an observer and watch the skier every moment he or she is in the water.
+Often, they travel too close to other swimmers or watercraft or steer the motorboat over others in the boat's approaching path or cross-wakes, which can cause significant bodily harm to the skier.
+Boat operators can also steer the vessel where obstacles become placed between the boat and the skier.
+A boat passenger must serve as an observer and watch the skier every moment they are in the water.

-Manufacturing Defects Resulting In Injuries & Fatalities To Waterskiers
+Manufacturing Defects Resulting In Injuries & Fatalities Involving Water Enthusiasts

-Danger on the Water: Common Injuries Skiers & Tubers
+Danger on the Water: Common Boating Accident Injuries Involve Skiers & Tubers

 - Broken bones